smartlegionlab/smartlegionlab/README.md

 <h1>Smart Legion <sup>Lab</sup></h1>

-> Development of packages, console, graphical and web applications on Python.

----

-> I am a developer specializing in creating web applications, libraries, console and graphical applications, as well as bots for Telegram and VK using Python.
+Development of web applications, libraries, console and graphical applications, as well as bots for Telegram and VK using Python.

 <hr>